‘Broke my heart:’ Hundreds of bikers help celebrate birthday of boy with autism, after just 3 friends RSVPed

-SLINGER — After only a few friends RSVPed to a birthday party for a boy with autism, his heartbroken mother took to social media.
-There was a huge surprise for 10-year-old Thomas Karna in Slinger Sunday morning, July 15.
+SLINGER -- After only a few friends RSVPed to a birthday party for a boy with autism, his heartbroken mother took to social media.
+A huge surprise was waiting for 10-year-old Thomas Karna at Slinger Community Park on Sunday morning, July 15.

-“I just feel like I’m famous,” said Karna.
+"I just feel...
+I feel like I'm famous," said Thomas Karna.

-There was a huge turnout for the 10-year-old boy on his birthday.
+Hundreds of bikers traveled to Slinger with presents, balloons and cake to help Thomas celebrate 'double digits.'

 "Through that media, this is what happened," said Julie Banaszak, biker.